blackflux/object-scan/README.md

 A context can be passed into a search invocation as a second parameter.
 It is available in all functions and can be used to manage state across a search invocation without having to recompile the search.

-By default a search invocation returns the matched keys.
+By default all matched keys are returned from a search invocation.
 However, when it is not undefined, the context is returned instead.

 ### Options